zzz0906/LeetCode/README.md

 Thus the equation is dp[i][j] = (dp[i - 1][j] && s1[i - 1] == s3[i - 1 + j]) || (dp[i][j - 1] && s2[j - 1] == s3[j - 1 + i]);.

 **attention the string's first index is 0-n-1 but in the dp array begin at 1**

+## 98. Validate Binary Search Tree

+It's my wechat interview question.
+The only question is that the all element of left tree shall be less than the root.

+Maybe we can generate a binary search tree sequence or repeat use recursive like above questions.

+Oh...ps...I am so sorry.
+That's a really easy question.
+I think if we can solve it in the wechat interview...I am so distressed.
+Ugh...
+That's a really easy question.